TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-sap-unabletodiscovervm.md

 	articleId="76b5d5a2-97dc-4a82-b57e-8d418e71aa0f"
 />

-# Diagnose and resolve issues with unable to discover VM
+# When Azure Backup is unable to discovery VM with SAP HANA then follow these troubleshooting steps
 ## **Recommended Steps**
-- If a VM isn't listed as expected, check whether it's already backed up in a vault.
+- If a VM isn't listed as expected, check whether it's already backed up in a vault
 - [How to discover the HANA databases](https://go.microsoft.com/fwlink/?linkid=2109511)

 ## **Recommended Documents**